Darknessking13/PyxiCloud/README.md

 3. Use firewalls to restrict access to the PyxisCloud server.
 4. Enable IP whitelisting or blacklisting as needed in the `config.js` file.

-## Data Persistence

-PyxisCloud uses in-memory storage by default.
-For data persistence, you may need to implement a custom storage solution or integrate with a database like MongoDB.
-Consult the PyxisCloud documentation or repository for information on extending the storage capabilities.

 ## Troubleshooting

 Common issues and their solutions: